 Especially, if you conduct webinars and customer interviews using Zoom, then the content of the meetings are too important to be ignored.

 From paying for third-party services to using complex video editing software, we have seen multiple suggested workflows on the internet to edit a zoom recording.
 But we know a simple way and wanted to share it so that you can edit and repurpose Zoom recordings to get the most out of your work.
 Let's go!

 First things first.
-We’ll use a free tool—Grain to edit Zoom recording.
+We’ll use—Grain to edit your Zoom recording.

-Grain is a powerful tool, designed to record, transcribe, annotate, and share the most important moments from your virtual meetings as video highlights.
-But what about the current zoom recordings you have saved to Cloud or local drive?
+For the uninitiated, Grain is a powerful tool designed to record, transcribe, clip and share the most important moments from your meetings as highlight clips.
+But what about the zoom recordings you have saved to Cloud or local drive?
 You can import/upload them too.

 How to edit a zoom recording in three quick steps:

 Visit Grain and sign up using your Google or Outlook account in about 2 minutes.
-It’s 100% free to get started.
 Once you are signed up, you’ll be asked to create a workspace—where all your zoom call recordings, highlights, and transcripts are saved.

 Within a of minutes, your uploaded recording will be transcribed and available for you to edit.

 Then, you can easily select the text in the transcript (i.e., parts of the video), and click “create highlight” to create a video clip.
 Voila!
 You have an edited clip from your Zoom meeting ready to share.

 You can either share the highlight clip via a link directly or download it to your computer.

 Create as many highlights as you like, share them across your social media channels, with your team (aka send a meeting recap), or just keep them for your reference.
 You can come back anytime to your Grain workspace to access the complete recordings, transcripts, and video highlights.

 You don’t need a specialized Zoom video editing service or rely on complex software.
 Within a few minutes, you’ll have zoom recording highlights that are ready to share.
 Looking to combine multiple zoom recordings?
 Here's how to do it using Grain.